 A “true threat,” according to the SJC, is a “serious expression of an intent to commit an act of unlawful violence” to a particular individual (i.e., the plaintiff under Chapter 258E).
 Thus, only a threat intended to cause fear of physical harm or physical property damage will qualify as a true threat.
 “Fighting words,” under state and federal caselaw, must be a “direct personal insult addressed to a person, and they must be inherently likely to provoke violence.”
 O’Brien, supra at 423.
 The Court limited the definition of the word “fear” in Chapter 258E to mean “fear of physical harm or of damage to property.”
 Acts which cause a plaintiff to fear, for example, economic harm, negative publicity, or losing an election, will not suffice as a basis for issuing a protective order under Chapter 258E.

-In short, under O’Brien, Courts were limiting to issuing harassment orders against individuals who posed a real and direct threat to a victim’s physical health or property, or in response to a direct personal insult that is inherently likely to provoke island.
+In short, under O’Brien, Courts were limiting to issuing harassment orders against individuals who posed a real and direct threat to a victim’s physical health or property, or in response to a direct personal insult that is inherently likely to provoke violence.
 Annoying behavior like prank phone calls, hostile behavior towards friends or co-workers, and other forms of highly inappropriate conduct appeared to be excluded from the equation under O’Brien.

 Legislature Fails to Update Ch.
 258, Leading to Many Appeals